 Good morning!
-Here's the technology news you need to know this Wednesday.
+Here's the tech news you need to know to end your week.

 1. It looks like Magic Leap could raise up to $1 billion (£750 million) in a new funding round.
 The augmented reality startup has previously raised $1.4 billion (£1 billion).